mitch-b/course-in-a-box/modules/client/_posts/2000-01-05-setting-up-the-master.markdown

     sap.ui.controller("odatalabclient.view.Master", {
         onInit: function() {
             var config = odatalabclient.Component.getMetadata().getConfig();
-            var url = config.salesOrderService.url;
-            var model = new sap.ui.model.odata.ODataModel(url, true);
+            var oModel = new sap.ui.model.odata.ODataModel(
-            // model.setDefaultCountMode("Inline");
-            this.getView().setModel(model);
+                config.salesOrderService.url,
+                true,
+                config.salesOrderService.user,
+                config.salesOrderService.password
+            );
+            this.getView().setModel(oModel);
         }
     });
     ```

     The first line brings in our UIComponent shell so that we can access the config we added.
 Inside the `onInit` function, we bring the url into a variable and assign it into a new instance of an `sap.ui.model.odata.ODataModel` object.
 By getting the view object from our controller, we can inject our model.
+If your service endpoint does not require a username and password (or if you want to prompt the user for their credentials instead of an application ID), you can leave out specifying a user and password in the new `ODataModel`.

 1. Refresh your browser window to see our changes.